bhattlab/bhattlab_workflows_nf/documentation/preprocessing.md

 Our preprocessing pipeline does the following tasks:

 - [optional] Combine samples sequenced over multiple lanes
-- Inital quality assessment
+- Inital quality assessment (via fastQC)
 - Deduplicaiton of exactly matching sequencing reads
 - Trimming of low quality bases and discarding of reads that fall below a length limit
 - Removal of reads that align against the host genome
-- Final quality check
+- Final quality check (fastQC)

+For long reads, it will perform quality assessment via NanoPlot and removal of host reads only.
+See below for more details.

 ## Setup